donbonifacio/blog/content/post/leveling-up-developers.md

 As a _line manager_ one of my responsibilities is to level up developers.
 This is something very challenging that I started to like a lot.
 I have a primary [goal](/post/importance-of-setting-goals/) on my [1on1s](/post/1on1-framework/): how can I level up this person?
+How can I follow the work that is being done and give good, candid, actionable feedback?
+How can _we_ know that in fact we're improving?

 This starts by trying to understand what my mentees value and where do they see themselves.
-One way I try to do that is by asking:
+I try to do that is by asking:

 > Imagine that you are 10x more _better_.
 What does that look like?